 Podia’s Mover plan gives you access to several features except for memberships, Zoom integration, blog, affiliate marketing, and third-party code snippet.
 To use all its features without these limitations, you’d need to upgrade to its Shaker plan.

 Podia comes with a 14-day free trial and does not charge any transaction fees.
-Also, you get instant payouts on both plans.
+Also, you get instant payouts on both payment plans.
 Read our Podia pricing plan breakdown here.

 First, Teachable used to have a free plan.
-But it recently released an Update on a now-deleted page, stating that its free plan was no longer available.
+But it recently released an update on a now-deleted page, stating that its free plan was no longer available.

 Instead, it now has a 14-day free trial for its Pro plan.
 Once you register a new account, you’d be automatically placed on Teachable’s Pro plan’s 14-day free trial.

 They do not require your credit card details during the trial.
 However, it’s weird that you won’t be able to publish your school or sell your products until you pay for one of the Teachable pricing plans.

 Teachable’s Basic plan gives you access to many features, but there will be a 5% transaction fee attached.
 Also, you’ll only get two admin-level users and basic customer support.